words Al Woods

 The first vaccine was created by Edward Jenner in 1796.
 He decided to inject pus from cowpox blisters into patients.
 Later, he found that people who had been injected did not develop smallpox.

-In this day and age, there are thousands of vaccines out there.
+In this day and age, many pharmaceutical investments support the production of thousands of vaccines out there..
 The most common ones are meant to make you immune to tuberculosis, tetanus, rabies, diphtheria, influenza, measles, mumps, rubella, and meningitis.

 Are There Many Types of Vaccines?